percona/pxb-docs/docs/innodb-btree-check.md

 ## Overview

 Percona XtraBackup 8.4.0-6 introduces the [`--check-tables`](xtrabackup-option-reference.md#check-tables) option that validates the structural integrity of InnoDB B-tree indexes during the [`--prepare`](xtrabackup-option-reference.md#prepare) phase.
-Validation during `--prepare` helps detect corrupted indexes before backup restore or production deployment.
+Validation during `--prepare` helps detect corrupted indexes before restore or production deployment.

 ## Why checksum validation is not enough

-Percona XtraBackup verifies page checksums during `--backup`.
-Checksum validation detects physical page corruption, including:
+Percona XtraBackup verifies InnoDB page checksums during `--backup`.
+These checks ensure that the backup contains checksum-valid pages at backup time.

+Checksum validation detects physical corruption within individual pages, including:

 * Torn pages

-* Storage bit rot

-* Corrupted transfers
+* Corrupted writes

-* Filesystem-level damage
+* Transfer corruption

-Checksum validation confirms page integrity at the byte level.
-B-tree structure validation requires additional checks across related pages.
+* Some storage or filesystem-level corruption

+When the server modifies a page while XtraBackup copies it, XtraBackup retries the copy until the checksum becomes consistent.
+The retry process prevents partially modified pages from entering the backup.

+A successful backup therefore guarantees checksum-valid pages, but checksum validation alone cannot guarantee a fully valid restore.

+### Corruption can happen after backup creation

+A backup can become corrupted after creation because of storage or filesystem issues.

+During `--prepare`, XtraBackup only re-validates pages involved in redo application.
+Pages outside redo processing may never undergo another checksum check.

+For this reason, running `CHECK TABLE` after restore remains a recommended practice. `CHECK TABLE` forces page reads and validates both checksums and structural consistency.

+### Checksums do not verify page relationships

+Checksum validation only confirms that the bytes within a page match the checksum stored in the page header.

+XtraBackup does not validate B-tree structure or relationships between pages during backup.
+As a result, structurally corrupted pages can still enter the backup if those pages remain checksum-valid on the source server.

+Structural corruption rarely occurs and usually results from server bugs, backup tool bugs, storage failures, or filesystem-level corruption.

-Structural corruption that can pass checksum validation includes:
+Structural corruption can include:

 * Broken sibling page links